IT’S A SEMESTER AWAY PROGRAM…..IN NASHVILLE!

 Learn what it actually takes to be successful in business management, promotions, and marketing.
 The experience you’ll get from your semester at CMC is not theoretical - you’ll gain real-world experience and make real connections.

 There’s no better place to gain real-world experience for sound, lighting, and video production than right in the heart of Nashville.
-CMC has more gear than you can imagine… and top notch instructors with real industry experience to help guide you along the way.
+CMC has more gear than you can imagine… and top notch instructors.

 John Leininger earned a Masters degree in Student Affairs from Geneva College and serves as the Resident Life Director at the CMC.